rikard-sics/contiki-ng/os/net/security/edhoc/README.md

 - `edhoc_server_close()` : This function must be called after the Security Context is exported to free the allocated memory.
 - `edhoc_server_restart()` : This function Rest the EDHOC context to initiate a new EDHOC protocol session with a new client.

-- Optionally some functionalities for getting and setting the Aditional Application Data of the EDHOC messages are provided.
+- Optionally some functionalities for getting and setting the Additional Application Data of the EDHOC messages are provided.

-From every client that the EDHOC server side is successfully finished, the security context to be used with the specific client can be exported by using the ehdoc - exporter.h API.For example:
+From every client that the EDHOC server side is successfully finished, the security context to be used with the specific client can be exported by using the EDHOC - exporter.h API.
+For example:
 -`edhoc_exporter_oscore.h()` : This function is used to derive an OSCORE Security Context [RFC8613] from the EDHOC shared secret.

 ### EDHOC Server Example

 An EDHOC Server Example is provided at `examples/edhoc-tests/edhoc-test-server.c ` together with the corresponding EDHOC plug test resource at
 `examples/edhoc-tests/res-edhoc.c`.
 The specific example runs the EDHOC Responder protocol part on the CoAP server.
-Can runs on constrained device or natively at a host toghter with the RPL border router role.
-Also can runs on constraind device as RPL node by definde the `EDHOC_RPL_NODE` macro to 1.
+Can runs on constrained device or natively at a host together with the RPL border router role.
+Also can runs on constrained device as RPL node by defined the `EDHOC_RPL_NODE` macro to 1.

 The Server Identity must be selected at:
 ```c
 #define AUTH_SUBJECT_NAME "Server_key_identity"
 ```

 ## EDHOC Tests
 The EDHOC implementation has been tested running both `example\edhoc-test\edhoc-test-client.c ` and `example\edhoc-test\edhoc-test-server.c ` on Cooja and Zolertia RE-Mote platforms.
-In the latter case, it is mandatory to either set the 32Mhz Clock or else disable the watchdog when the[MicroECC] library is using.Instead when the CC2538 ECC module is used there is not need of increase the CPU clock frequency or disable the watchdog.
+In the latter case, it is mandatory to either set the 32Mhz Clock or else disable the watchdog when the[MicroECC] library is using.
+Instead when the CC2538 ECC module is used there is not need of increase the CPU clock frequency or disable the watchdog.

 ```c
 #define SYS_CTRL_CONF_SYS_DIV SYS_CTRL_CLOCK_CTRL_SYS_DIV_32MHZ